 In addition, it is essential to protect property rights for displaced people and refugees to allow for speedy reconstruction after conflict and sustain peace.
 Regularization of land rights in informal settlements is key for reducing marginalization, providing economic opportunities, and improving resilience against shocks.

 Pressure on land rights is growing.
-Over 4 billion people or 50% of the world’s population live in urban areas; by 2045 the number of people living in cities will increase to 6 billion, adding 2 billion more urban residents that require security, infrastructure and services.
-Secure tenure with complete land records and geospatial data are prerequisites for managing sustainable urban growth and empowering dwellers.
+Over 4 billion people live in urban areas; by 2045 the number of people living in cities will increase to 6 billion, adding 2 billion more urban residents that require security, infrastructure and services.
+Secure tenure with complete land records and geospatial data are prerequisites for managing sustainable urban growth and empowering people.

 Secure tenure is an important pillar for agriculture and food security.
 Research has shown that secure tenure provides incentives for farmers to invest in land, borrow money for agricultural inputs and improvements to their land, and enable land sale and rental markets to ensure full utilization of land.
 A recent FAO report found that in EAP, SAR and SSA about 80% of farms on average are two hectares or less, but produce about 30% of most food commodities.
 But these the farmers much less likely to have recognized, documented rights to their land.
 In 2018 FAO found that less than 15 percent of agricultural landholders are women, ranging from as low as 5 percent in the MNA region to 18 percent in the LAC region.